The History

 Surviving Cro-Magnon artifacts include huts, cave paintings, carvings and antler-tipped spears.
 The remains of tools suggest that they knew how to make woven clothing.
 They had huts, constructed of rocks, clay, bones, branches, and animal hide/fur.
 These early humans used manganese and iron oxides to paint pictures and may have created the first calendar around 15,000 years ago.
 The flint tools found in association with the remains at Cro-Magnon have associations with the Aurignacian culture that Lartet had identified a few years before he found the skeletons.
 The Cro-Magnons must have come into contact with the Neanderthals, and are often credited with causing the latter's extinction, although morphologically modern humans seem to have coexisted with Neanderthals for some 60,000 years in the Levant and for more than 1000 years in France.

 They pierced bones, shells and teeth to make body ornaments.
 The figurines, cave-paintings, ornaments and the mysterious Venus figurines are a hallmark of Cro-Magnon culture, contrasting with the utilitarian culture of the Neanderthals.
 Like most early humans, the Cro-Magnons were primarily big-game hunters, killing mammoth, cave bears, horses, and reindeer.
-They hunted with spears, javelins, and spear-throwers.
-Archery had not yet been invented.
+They hunted with spears, javelins, and spear-throwers since archery had not yet been invented.
 They would have been nomadic or semi-nomadic, following the annual migration of their prey, and would also have eaten plant materials.

 Cave Paintings